 Different types of visas are available, and some will be more suitable than others, depending on how long you want to study and your language level.
 Find out more about visa types.

 Find out whether or not you need a visa

 We can recommend over 400: all our members are fully inspected under the Accreditation UK scheme, which is one of the most rigorous systems in the world.
 It checks student welfare and centre resources as well as progress and teaching quality.
 To find the centre which suits your requirements best, use our Course Finder tool.

 Yes, we have a growing number of Partner Agencies all over the world who have to meet several quality criteria, including getting five good references from our member centres.
 View our Partner Agency directory.

 Yes: we know it can be a daunting process for language centres.
 We offer an Accreditation Consultancy Service to help you through the process.
 Find out more about Accreditation.

-No, English UK is a charity funded by member subscriptions and activities including StudyWorld, the English UK fairs, conferences and training.
-English UK does accept some funding from UK Trade and Investment for some activities and initiatives.
+No, English UK is a charity funded by member subscriptions and activities including StudyWorld, events, conferences and training.
+English UK does accept some funding from the DIT for certain activities and initiatives.